chi-rb/chi-cloud/README.md

 Since Rails is dockerized and bind to the root folder, all changes all picked automatically and the local Rails server is ensured to be up.
 So there is no need to do constants restarts or transfer files.

-At some point you may want to sneak into the local server logs:
+One way that the flow will change, is to check logs.
+Beacuse everything is dockerdize, at  some point you may want to sneak into the local server logs using:
 ```
 cloud log rails
 ```